Taher-Mohamed-Ahmed-Saad/SOLID-Principles/1. The Single Responsibility Principle (srp)/README.md

 This principle can be applied also to the function level not only on the class level.

-## Example that shows srp violation
+## Example that shows SRP violation

 ```java
 class Book {